 Denizen took a deep breath.
 She was running out of experienced swimmers to lead the pods.

 “I can take the Western pods,” Siméon called.
 “Sealy and I have been there many times.
 He smiled at his mate.

-“My pod and I will bring the remainder of the Eastern pods into the undersea and we will gather in the city.
+“My pod and I will bring the rest of the Eastern pods into the undersea, and we will gather in the city.
 Is there anything further, Anduras?”
 Denizen asked.

 The Merfolk submerged and left the grotto in the North Atlantic for the last time.

 Denizen brought up the rear of her pod.
 All Merfolk assembled in the city of Atlantis waiting for her.
 The first challenge they must face would be the sealing of the undersea to prevent the Land Dwellers’ access.

 She marveled at the deep-sea coral reefs, prolific on the ceiling of the undersea.
 She regretted some of them would suffer damage from the sealing.
 The species that make the coral reefs their habitat require the protection for nesting and propagation, and also for their food.
 They depend on the reefs.
 The Merfolk also depend on the reefs for propagating their food.

 Much of the vegetation that grew in the undersea were delicacies to the Merfolk.
 The red algae fields and kelp jungles, the verdant meadows of deep-sea grass, were healthful, vibrant foodstuffs for the fry.